The Loneliness Epidemic at Work: A Systemic Challenge

-Loneliness has been identified as a global epidemic, a significant health risk, with former U.S. Surgeon General Vivek Murthy labeling it as such.
+Loneliness has been identified as a global epidemic, with former U.S. Surgeon General Vivek Murthy labeling it a significant health risk.
 The World Health Organization estimates that approximately one in six adults worldwide experience substantial loneliness.

 Understanding Workplace Loneliness

-This feeling can be temporary, often triggered by transitions such as new roles.
-However, it can also become chronic, evolving into a self-reinforcing and more damaging pattern over time.
+It can be temporary, often triggered by transitions such as new roles, or chronic, becoming a self-reinforcing and more damaging pattern over time.

 Psychological and Performance Costs